upbound/docs/content/reference/cli/contexts.md

 Upbound's information architecture is a hierarchy consisting of:

-* some set of control plane hosting environments (called Spaces)
+* a set of managed control planes
-* with some set of control plane groups
+* logically grouped into control planes groups
-* which logically group a set of managed control planes
+* which are hosted in an environment called a [Space]({{<ref "/all-spaces" >}}).

 These contexts nest within each other.
 An MCP must **always** belong to a group which **must** be hosted in a Space--whether Cloud, Connected, or Disconnected.

 Every managed control plane in Upbound has its own API server.
 Each Space likewise offers a set of APIs that you can manage things through, exposed as a [Kubernetes-compatible API]({{<ref "/reference/space-api" >}}).
-This means there's two relevant contexts: a **Spaces context** and a **control plane context**.
+This means there's two relevant contextual scopes you interact with often: a **Spaces context** and a **control plane context**.

-In `up` the commands you can execute are context-sensitive.
+In `up`, the commands you can execute are context-sensitive.

 ## The 'up ctx' command

-In `up`, the `up ctx` sub-command is a single command that can used across all permutations of Upbound to set a kubecontext.
+In `up`, the `up ctx` sub-command is a single command that can used across all deployments of Upbound to set a kubecontext.
 You can use this kubecontext to drive interactions via `kubectl` or it's used during the execution of other `up` CLI commands.

 ### Interactive terminal UI (TUI)